Creative-Licence-Digital/barefoot/README.md

 `bf.chain` will automatically handle errors and stop execution if one occurs, propogating it up to the caller.

-barefoot contains several *bfunction*s that are useful when chained, such as `bf.get`, used above.
+barefoot contains several *bfunctions* that are useful when chained, such as `bf.get`, used above.

-Often it useful to to run two *bfunction*s concurrently in a chain.
+Often it useful to to run two *bfunctions* concurrently in a chain.
 `bf.parallel` achieves this nicely:

 ```coffeescript